Thinking FocusThinking Focus

 Why do some people take organisational change personally?

-Posted On May 9, 2018 By Rob Smith In Change, Leadership, Podcasts, Uncategorized /
+Posted On May 9, 2018 By Rob Smith In Change, Leadership, Management, Podcasts, The question is /

 Dealing with any kind of change can bring out an emotional response in people – and when we get emotional, things get personal.